0 comments

 Case Studies

-Anterior Region Case Example: Aesthetic Zone Management Using Specialized Crown Lengthening Burs
+Case 1: Aesthetic Zone Management - Anterior Crown Lengthening

 - Initial presentation - A 35-year-old patient presented with excessive gingival display and uneven gingival margins, compromising their smile aesthetics.
 Radiographic and periodontal evaluations revealed sufficient bone support for crown lengthening in the anterior region.